- Tip #1. Clear Criteria = Clear Result

 Often, a developer may initiate the investigation to cope with the controversies.
 To avoid reviewing the similar issues and make the most out of your check-ups, you need to assign the managing code review cycle to a dedicated person or a team.

-The main idea is to find an administrator who can orchestrate the review pipeline and has a solid understanding of coding.
+The main idea is to find an administrator who can orchestrate the review pipeline and has a solid understanding of effective code review techniques.
 A reliable solution is to consider arranging code reviews and overall review of software development process as a part of the Tech Lead duties.
 If you are not ready to dive deep into the HR activities and administrative side of employment process, you can book talent management services and EOR services.
 Outstaff Your Team will gladly find you a Team Lead with a proven skill to structure code review flow!

 Arranging code reviews means asking the right questions at each stage.
 Here we share the backbone of the code review practices, which tech specialists should stick to.